-During the year under review none of the members of the Board of Directors worked in any executive functions within the Group.
+During the year under review none of the members of the Board of Directors, except for Bernd H. J. Bothe, worked in any executive functions within the Group.
 Unless otherwise stated, the non-executive members of the Board of Directors have no other significant links with the Group.
-With regard to the other business relationships and interests that link members of the Board of Directors to the company, please refer to section Additional fees and remuneration of note 38 Related party transactions of the Notes to the Consolidated Financial Statements on page 44 of the Financial Statements.
+With regard to the other business relationships and interests that link members of the Board of Directors to the company, please refer to section Additional fees and remuneration of note 38 Related party transactions. tions of the Notes to the Consolidated Financial Statements on page 44 of the Financial Statements